Are you a real estate agent or enthusiast with a desire to share your knowledge and insights with others while making money online doing it?

 Including images with your blog posts is a great way to make your content more visually appealing and engaging.

-There are a number of different ways to include images with your content, including:
+There are many different ways to include images with your content, including:

 - Stock photos